lylin17/fruit_class/README.md

 	a.
 Checking your chrome version [here](https://www.whatismybrowser.com/detect/what-version-of-chrome-do-i-have) and download the correct chromedriver [here](http://chromedriver.chromium.org/downloads)
 	b.
 Unzip and move chromedriver.exe to the data_code folder
 	c.
-Run the following blocks of python code to scrap images from google using a chrome browser (google-images-download==2.5.0):
+Run the following blocks of python code to use a chrome browser to scrap images from google (google-images-download==2.5.0):

 	<pre><code>
 	response = google_images_download.googleimagesdownload()